Trance (band): Record deal and interlude as Trancemission

-Dissolution and rebirth again as Trancemission
+Dissolution and rebirth as Trancemission

-In 1998, Trance was then finally laid to rest as a functioning outfit and separated with 2 of its then members reviving the earlier alter ego- „Transmission“.
-Lothar Antoni (back on guitar) and Andreas Meyer (Guit.) going back into the studio in 2002 and in 2003, the album „Back in Trance II“, with Joe J. Hagl on bass and Alex Franken on drums.
+In 1998, Trance was then finally laid to rest as a functioning outfit and separated with 2 of its then members reviving the earlier alter ego „Transmission“.
+Lothar Antoni (back on guitar) and Andreas Meyer (guitar) went back into the studio in 2002 and in 2003, the album „Back in Trance II“ was released, with Joe J. Hagl on bass and Alex Franken on drums.
 This time with half of the last inception of TRANCE remaining active under the name of „Trancemission“ and in August 2005, their follow-up album was recorded and released in October of the same year with the title „Mine“.
 As of 1998 „TRANCE“ had effectively and permanently separated into 2 camps- „Transmission“ under Lothar Antoni and later „TRANCE“ under original founding members Markus Berger and Tommy Klein, although „TRANCE“ were to remain basically inactive until 2011.

-Second refounding again as TRANCE
+Second refounding as TRANCE

-In March 2011, the former „Trance“ musicians Markus Berger, Jürgen Baum and Thomas Klein decided to reunite with the new singer Daniel Würfel under the original name „Trance“.
+In March 2011, the former Trance musicians Markus Berger, Jürgen Baum and Thomas Klein decided to reunite with the new singer Daniel Würfel under the original name „Trance“.
 The comeback took place in July 2011 at the Winestock Festival, near Neustadt an der Weinstraße, supported by guest keyboarder Roland Moschel.
 At the end of 2011 they parted company with Daniel Würfel and they continued to search for a suitable replacement.
-In 2012 Joachim "Joe" Strubel, who was active in bands such as AC / ID, an AC / DC tribute band and Crusader, a Saxon tribute band, to be hired as the next frontman for the group.
-Roland Moschel, keyboarder for the pfalzer coverband „Someone Else“ and previously a guest musician with Trance, had then become a permanent member of the band.
+In 2012, Joachim "Joe" Strubel, who was active in bands such as AC / ID, an AC / DC tribute band and Crusader, a Saxon tribute band, was hired as the next frontman for the group.
+Roland Moschel, keyboarder for the band „Someone Else“ and previously a guest musician with Trance, had then become a permanent member of the band.
 Under the motto "Trance, Back in Town" the reintroduction of „Trance“ took place in Landau / Pfalz area of Germany on December 21, 2012, the first concert with this newly reformed line-up in the music hall called the Colosseum.
 In early 2013, the band parted ways with the original founding member Jürgen Baum.
-A successor was found in Jürgen "The Animal" Kappner, with whom Trance would be appearing with on August 16, 2013, at the Plätzelfeschd Festival (German slang for small place festival) an open-air festival in the south west (Rheinland Pfalz) area of Germany.
+A successor was found in Jürgen "The Animal" Kappner, with whom Trance would be appearing on August 16, 2013, at the Plätzelfeschd Festival (German slang for small place festival) an open-air festival in the south-west (Rhineland-Palatinate) area of Germany.